geocomPP/sdvwR/chapter.md

 The example has been chosen to demonstrate a range of capabilities within ggplot2 and the ways in which they can be applied to produce high-quality maps with only a few lines of code.
-We end by showing how the maps can be animated to show the routes over time and the power of R to produce many maps very quickly.
+We end by showing how the maps can be animated to show the routes over time and the ability of R to produce many maps very quickly.

 As always, the first step is to load in the required packages and datasets.
 Here we are using the png package to load in a series of map